aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 <!--
 In the MinION experiment you are going to analyze, the lambda phage DNA was fragmented using sonication (Covaris) to yield ~8kb-long fragments.
 One microgram of fragmented DNA material was then used for library preparation.
 Other protocols exist for smaller amounts of starting material.

-The sequencing run produced a single ```.fast5``` file per pore.
-All files were then uploaded to the cloud for basecalling.
-The base-called files were downloaded back to vital-IT.
-They are also in the ```.fast5``` format, but there is one file per read.

 Details of protocol: https://community.nanoporetech.com/protocols/experiment-companion-for-control-dna/v/cde_1001_v1_revm_18may2016-374